OsramAutomotive/test-analysis/README.md

 ### 4) Out of spec data
 A text file containing all the raw out of spec data is created.
 The file lists the data by condition (temperature/mode/voltage) so the user knows what currents were out of specification.
 No file is created if there is no out of spec data for the analyzed test data.

-## **Current Limits**

-For each lighting project current limits are established for the various temperature/mode/voltage conditions.
-These limits can be used for any particular environmental test.
-These limits are stored in an html file and read by the program.
-Limits are excellent for comparing the measured currents to an expected or acceptable range.
-They also aid in recognizing subtle failures.

-Not all LEDs are created equal.
-Some LEDs are more efficient than others (the same current will produce greater light output) and so LEDs are allocated into different bins.
-LED binning is accounted for in the limits files so that different current limits can be used for samples of the same module type but different LED bin.

-## **Analysis**

-The analysis consists of four components:

-1. Temporal Plotting
-2. Current Histograms
-3. Summary Tables with basic statistics and comparison to limits
-4. Out of spec data

-### **1) Temporal Plotting**

-A set of temporal subplots may be created (see Figure 1 for an example):

-- Voltage and functional cycle
-- Temperature profile
-- Current measurements for each mode that is present in test

-Figure 1.
-Example of a temporal plot created by program

-### 2) Current Histograms

-Histograms may be created to visualize the distribution of currents at different test conditions.
-If provided, limits are drawn as vertical dashed lines.
-These may be created from the test population as a whole or on a system by system basis.
-See Figure 2 and Figure 3 for examples.
-Note that these images are not saved by default.
-Use the save button to save an image and make sure to resize the window to the desired size before doing so.

-Figure 4.
-DV Test Analysis Program GUI

 ## **Test Data Parameters**